Just a moment.

 Leveraging existing resources

-Design resources at Google were unlimited — knowing where to find them and when to use them saved immense time and overhead.
+Google's design resources were near unlimited — knowing where to find them and when to use them saved immense time and overhead.

 03